randyos-org/randyos/readme.md

 This is a (very simple) example on how to write a bootloader that loads a kernel in the programming language ZIG.

+It is designed to help starters understand how an operating system works, so sources are explained well (TODO).

 Building and Running
 --------------------